junerockwell/binary-conversions-in-c-plus-plus/README.md

 For this app, I compiled using `g++`.

-## To run the app
+## To run the app from the repo
 1. To run the app and get started on inputting data to convert, download this repo to yours.
 2. `cd` to the app's directory.
-3. Compile by running `c++ binary_conversions.cpp -o conversions`
+3. Compile by running `c++ binary_conversions.cpp -o conversions`.
-4. Then run, `./conversions`
+4. Then run, `./conversions`.

+## To run the app from the already compiled file
+1. Download the `conversions` file from this repo directly to your matching.
+2. Then run, `./conversions`.